seanfisk/juniper-network-connect-vpn-applescript/README.md

 It is backgrounded so you don't have to wait for the delay and get your shell back immediately.

 Those who are security-minded may not like embedding their password directly into a shell function.
-If so, you can use `read` to get the password.
+If that describes you, you can use `read` to get the password instead:

 ### Bash